logo

 Hot Air Balloon Safaris

-Hot Air Ballon Safaris are conducted in three sectors, which are the Central Seronera part, the Northern Serengeti Maasai circuit and finally the Southern Ndutu Sector.
+Hot Air Balloon Safaris operate in three sectors: Central Seronera, Northern Maasai circuit, and the Southern Ndutu sector.

 Bird viewing

 Bird viewing is one of the most prominent activities in the Serengeti.
-The park harbours over 500 bird species across the endless plains of the Serengeti National Park with the Ndutu area taking up half the bird species population.
+The park harbours over 500 bird species across the endless plains, with the Ndutu area holding roughly half the bird population.

 Game viewing/drives

-The Serengeti National Park is divided into several regions, each offering distinct game drive routes with unique wildlife viewing oppportunities.
+The Serengeti National Park is divided into several regions, each offering distinct game drive routes with unique wildlife viewing opportunities.
 Here are the main game drive routes in the Serengeti:

 The Seronera region is the heart of the Serengeti and offers some of the best game viewing year-round.
 It is characterized by open savannah, dotted with acacia trees and intersected by the Seronera River.